 Important Safety Note: Be sure to have extra care when handling fire, especially if this is your first time experimenting with this type of cocktail garnish technique.

 5. Decorative Ice Cubes

 Decorative ice cubes are a simple way to create an elegant cocktail garnish.
 This garnish works best for drinks that are clear in color so the ice cubes can shine through in the cup.
 The best part about this garnish is that you can make it ahead of time, up to a week, for a party or happy hour.

-Depending on your cocktail, you can create small ice cubes, or one large ice cube with multiple types decorations such as fruits, herbs, or edible flowers.
+Depending on your cocktail, you can create small ice cubes, or one large ice cube with multiple types of decorations such as fruits, herbs, or edible flowers.
 Be sure that the flavors of the decorations work with the drink flavor they will be cooling.

 Instructions: Boil and cool the distilled water.
-Using the ice cube tray, place the first layer of decorations in the bottom of the tray.
+Using the ice cube tray, place the first layer of decorations at the bottom of the tray.
 Be sure to pay attention to the way the decorations are facing depending on the look you're going for.
 Fill the ice cube tray ⅓ of the way full of water.
 Freeze for a few hours until the water is solid.
-Repeat with remaining two layers.
+Repeat with the remaining two layers.